JDBC Driver

 |

-During a query the server sends feedback to the client at set intervals.
+The interval in seconds between the feedback messages that the server sends to the client during a query.
 This feedback does the following:

 fetchsize